A little more about me...

 I work experientially, in an embodied informal and down to earth manner.
 The relationship is a collaboration, focussing upon the here-and-now experience, raising awareness and creating space for change.
 There may be humour and lightness or vulnerability and challenge as we explore who we are in relationship to ourselves, each other and the world.

 Having worked with people of all ages and walks of life, I have extensive experience.
 I have worked in private practice and mental health services, including a specialist service for the LGBTQ+ community.
 In addition, I have experience working in a ward with patients in an acute mental health hospital within the NHS.

 There are many reasons people come for therapy.
-Some of the areas I have experience working with include; anxiety, depression, attachment and early relational trauma, feeling stuck, low self-esteem, addiction, sex and porn addiction, body dysmorphic disorder (BDD), self-harm, relationship problems, stress, grief, dissociative identity disorder (DID), gender identity and sexuality.
+Some of the areas I have experience working with include; anxiety, depression, attachment and early relational trauma, boarding school survivors, feeling stuck, low self-esteem, addiction, sex and porn addiction, body dysmorphic disorder (BDD), self-harm, relationship problems, stress, grief, dissociative identity disorder (DID), gender identity and sexuality.